 How much sugar is too much?

-There are many recipes that add 5 cups and even 8 cups of powdered sugar to the homemade chocolate frosting recipe.
-In my opinion it’s going way overboard on your sugar cravings.
+There are many recipes that add 3 cups of powdered sugar or more per 1 up of butter.
+In my opinion it's going way overboard on your sugar cravings.
 I want to spare my pancreas and liver.

-So I can assure you that I successfully made this recipe with 3 cups of powdered sugar and it was perfect!
-I also used 2 cups once and did not see any difference in texture and appearance.
+So I can assure you that I successfully made this recipe with 1 ½ cups of powdered sugar and it was perfect!
+I did not see any difference in texture and appearance.
 Less sugar here is more!

 Store, refrigerate or freeze